Kirby Star Allies

-Kirby Star Allies is a 2018 platform video game developed by HAL Laboratory and published by Nintendo for the Nintendo Switch.
-An installment in the Kirby series, the player controls Kirby in his quest to prevent a priest named Hyness from reviving a dark force to destroy the universe.
+Kirby Star Allies is a 2018 action-platform game developed by HAL Laboratory and published by Nintendo for the Nintendo Switch.
+It is the twelfth mainline installment in the Kirby series; the player controls Kirby in his quest to prevent a priest named Hyness from reviving a dark force to destroy the universe.
 Kirby must complete each level by jumping, inhaling enemies, and using his array of abilities to progress.

 Development of the game began during the 25th anniversary of the Kirby series.
 The developers later added additional content for the game for the sake of adding more references from past games in the franchise.
 The game also features more emphasis on higher definition graphics by making the screen more spread out.

-Star Allies initially received mixed reviews, with praise directed towards the game's graphics, mechanics and soundtrack, and criticism directed toward its lack of depth and low level of difficulty.
-General reception was later re-evaluated as positive after free additional content was later added, being praised for adding a new layer of difficulty.
-The game has sold 3.98 million copies as of December 31, 2021, making it one of the best-selling games on the Switch.
+Star Allies initially received mixed reviews, with praise directed towards the game's graphics, mechanics and soundtrack, but criticism directed toward its lack of depth and low level of difficulty.
+However, general reception was later re-evaluated as positive after free additional content was later added, being praised for adding a new layer of difficulty.
+The game was a commercial success, selling 4.38 million copies as of December 31, 2022, making it one of the best-selling games on the Switch.

 Gameplay

 Kirby Star Allies is a 2.5D platform game played from a side-on perspective.
-Players control the series' titular protagonist Kirby who can be accompanied by up to three companions.
+Players control the series' titular protagonist Kirby, who can be accompanied by up to three companions.
 Kirby can throw hearts at enemies to turn them into allies.
 The game can be played alone with the game's AI controlling companions or cooperatively with other players controlling companions.
 When Kirby has companions, new special attacks become available which allow Kirby to combine his abilities with those of his allies', a feature not seen since Kirby: Squeak Squad.
 The elemental fusions last for as long as the power is held or until a new element is introduced over it, while some of the combinations are single-use moves that bear more of a resemblance to the combinations found in Kirby 64: The Crystal Shards.
 When Kirby has three allies, they can perform "Friend Actions" on specific stages, like "Friend Train" and "Friend Star."
-Players start with a certain number of lives and can earn more lives by getting extra lives or by collecting 100 stars.
-Kirby will lose a life if he falls into a bottomless pit or his health bar is depleted.
-The game ends when the player runs out of lives, although the player can continue the game from the most recent save point by selecting "Continue".
+Scattered throughout each level are stars which can grant Kirby an extra life if 100 are collected.
+Doors act as checkpoints where Kirby can respawn if he loses a life.

 The game also introduces the "Dream Friend" system, which allows the player to call upon characters from past Kirby games as special allies with expanded movesets.
 Bandana Waddle Dee, King Dedede, and Meta Knight can all be unlocked as Dream Friends through progression in Story Mode.
 Additional Dream Friends have been added via software updates.